2449288/MCA-2022/README.md

 ![Image 1](https://github.com/2449288/MCA-2022/blob/master/similaritymatrix2.png)
 ![Image 2](https://github.com/2449288/MCA-2022/blob/master/similaritymatrixWEEK10.png)

-##  **Task 2: Transcription
+##  **Task 2: Transcription**

-Open your piece of music from Week 2 in MuseScore.
+*Open your piece of music from Week 2 in MuseScore.
 Export it as a WAV file and as an image file.
 Open the WAV file in SonicVisualizer.
-Transcribe the file using the same process as the Group activity on Tuesday.
+Transcribe the file.
 Open the MIDI file in MuseScore.
 Export it as an image.
-In your portfolio, display both images and compare the transcription, reflecting on its accuracy and identifying any information that has been lost (max 200 words)**
+In your portfolio, display both images and compare the transcription, reflecting on its accuracy and identifying any information that has been lost (max 200 words)*

-*Image of score pre-transcription*
+**Image of score pre-transcription**

 ![Image file 1](https://github.com/2449288/MCA-2022/blob/master/four%20seasonsIMAGEWEEK10-1.png)
 ![Image file 1](https://github.com/2449288/MCA-2022/blob/master/four%20seasonsIMAGEWEEK10-2.png)

-*Image of score post-transcription*
+**Image of score post-transcription**

 ![Image file 1](https://github.com/2449288/MCA-2022/blob/master/fourseasonstransciptedWEEK10image-1.png)
 ![Image file 1](https://github.com/2449288/MCA-2022/blob/master/fourseasonstransciptedWEEK10image-2.png)